Removing the stress behind the bar: how to prevent injuries

 Feeling the Strain

-According to SafeWork NSW: "Over the past three years more than 18,000 workers were injured in the NSW hospitality industry.
-And manual handling injuries, such as sprains and strains, account for about one-third of these injuries."
+According to SafeWork NSW, "Over the past three years, more than 18,000 workers were injured in the NSW hospitality industry.
+Manual handling injuries, such as sprains and strains, account for about one-third of these injuries."

-But, a sure fire way to ensure that bartenders are putting themselves under the least strain is by using the correct tools – tools ergonomically designed to remove the hard work, relieve the pressure and create more efficiency behind the bar.
+A sure fire way to ensure that bartenders are putting themselves under the least strain is by using the correct tools – ergonomically designed to remove the hard work, relieve the pressure and create more efficiency behind the bar.

 All About the Ergo